microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 ![Labeled Online Calculator](images/online_calculator_UI.JPG)

+**Note**: Number 8, Seed Shift Direction, is assumed to be MSB in this online calculator.

 MCC Melody:

 ![Labeled MCC Melody UI](images/demo_CRC_settings.JPG)

+**Note**: The "Reverse CRC value" and "Final XOR Value" only work for the simulator, they will not be used in the firmware calculations.

 ![Labeled CRC_CalculationResultGet()](images/CRC_CalculationResultGet.JPG)

-***Note**: The "Reverse CRC value" and "Final XOR Value" only work for the simulator, they will not be used in the firmware calculations.
+The firmware function CRC_CalculationGet() is where the Reverse and Final XOR Value settings are implemented.

 For this code example, the calculation performed by the MCC Melody CRC Driver can be replicated with the online calculator by the following steps:
 - Select "CRC-CCITT" button.